 (B) The appearance of acceptable raw milk shall be normal and free of excessive coarse sediment.
 The milk shall not show any abnormal condition including but not limited to: curdled, ropy, bloody or mastitic.
 When milk is tested for sediment and it exceeds the following United States department of agriculture standards, it shall be considered as adulterated:

-Methods for determining the sediment content of the milk of individual producers shall be those described in the standard methods.
-Sediment content shall be based on comparison with applicable charts of the United States sediment standards for milk and milk products, (2007) 7 C.F.R.
-58 - 134.
+(D) Methods for determining the sediment content of the milk of individual producers shall be those described in the standard methods.
+Sediment content shall be based on comparison with applicable charts of the United States sediment standards for milk and milk products which are found in Title 7 C.F.R. parts 58-134 (2011).

-(H) Quality testing of milk from new producers, producers whose license or registration has been suspended and transfer producers shall meet the requirements in this rule for:
+(J) Quality testing of milk from new producers, producers whose license or registration has been suspended, and transfer producers shall meet the requirements in this rule for the items listed in this paragraph.
+Thereafter, each milk shipment shall meet the requirements of acceptable milk, and shall be tested in accordance with the provisions of rules 901:11-2-03 to 901:11-2-05 of the Administrative Code.

 (1) Acceptable raw milk;